SUMMER DAY CAMP

 - Contact Us!

 Yes.
-Your updated registration packet ensures we have the most current information for state licensing, billing, and in the event of an emergency.
+Our registration process is now online and your updated registration ensures we have the most current information for state licensing, billing, and in the event of an emergency.

 No, all listed prices reflect weekly rates.
 Your payment reserves a slot for your child for each selected week.
 You may choose to only send your child on select days each week, but we highly encourage they attend each day to get the most out of their camp experience!